-It is not about you, it’s about what you can do for them.
+It is not about you, it’s about what you can do for your reader.
 They don’t care how great you are, they want to be great, so how will you help them be great?

-Talk to your audience like you’re a real person and they’re real people.
+Talk to your audience like they’re real people.
 Create a conversation and try to engage with them.

-Nobody likes being sold to, so don’t peak too early and let your CTA (call to action) flow naturally.
+Nobody likes being pitched to, so don’t peak too early and let your CTA (call to action) flow naturally.